gyulanemeth/bluefox.email/docs/email-themes/templates.md

     answer: "It defines what happens when a new project linked to this theme is created.
 You can set the template to automatically become a transactional email, triggered email, or campaign in that project, or choose Do Nothing to keep it available without any automatic assignment."
   - question: "How do I create a new template in my theme?"
     answer: "Click Create inside a template category, enter the template name, subject line, preview text, and on project creation role, then open the drag-and-drop editor to assemble it from blocks and elements.
 You can also duplicate an existing template using Copy and Paste."
+  - question: "Can I save a Raw HTML or Plain Text email as a template?"
+    answer: "No. Templates in an email theme are always built with the Visual Editor (drag-and-drop), since they're assembled from blocks and email theme basics.
+Emails created with the Raw HTML or Plain Text editor cannot be saved back as a reusable design system template."
 head:
   - - meta
     - name: description